shalivan/shalivan.github.io/_posts/PSY/09-01-01-Ludology.md

 - General design process: Empathize > Define > Ideate > Prototype > test

+## Agency / Autonomy
+the abstract principle that autonomous beings, agents, are capable of acting by themselves; see autonomy
+From a game design perspective, Player Agency is the player's ability to impact the story through the game design or gameplay1

+create problem not puzzle

+1. Quality
+ - `Active presence` - expressing agency and will taking actions and locomotive.
+Extorting will into expression - video games
+ - `Mental & Social` -  communicationg with abstraction of language -literature, podcasting, consuming information, internet
+ - `Embodied & Environmental` - cinematic storyteling of film, music lighting rythm (fiulm, build and release narrative tension) give sense of time  - music
+ - `Emotional` - site touch smell, haptics. we are trying to digitalize those inputs - theather architecture (VR)
+2. Context
+3. Character
+4. Story

+Outward Inward / Individual Bonding

 ---

 # Narration
+Some game structures can be metaphors
 ## Explicit
 **Text written narrator**. explicit things are explained.  (cutscenes).
 In literature: An explicit narrator is a narrator or character in a story that is the one telling the story.
 First person narrators are by definition explicit narrators.